45 Degree F To C

 Q2: Are there other temperature scales besides Fahrenheit and Celsius?

 A2: Yes, absolutely.
-The Kelvin scale is widely used in scientific contexts, especially in thermodynamics.
+In real terms, the Kelvin scale is widely used in scientific contexts, especially in thermodynamics.
 It's an absolute temperature scale, where 0 Kelvin (0 K) represents absolute zero, the theoretical point at which all molecular motion ceases.

 Q3: How do I convert Celsius to Fahrenheit?